BerkeleyLearnVerify/Scenic/docs/options.rst

 .. option:: --show-params

-	Show values of global parameters (see :keyword:`param`) for each generated scene.
+	Show values of :term:`global parameters` for each generated scene.

 .. option:: --show-records